 The Company will hold regular board meetings and the Directors will be responsible for formulating, reviewing and approving the Company's strategy, budget and major items of capital expenditure.
 The Directors have, conditional on Admission, established an Audit Committee, a Nomination Committee, a Disclosure Committee and a Remuneration Committee with formally delegated rules and responsibilities.

-The Remuneration Committee, which will comprise Andrew Booth (chairman), Lesley Watt and Bill Murray, will meet twice each year.
+The Remuneration Committee, which will comprise Andrew Booth (chairman) and Lesley Watt, will meet twice each year.
 The committee will be responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements or the award of share options with due regard to the interests of the Shareholders and the performance of the Company.

 The Audit Committee, which will comprise Lesley Watt (chairman), Jon Wragg and Nick Mustoe, will meet not less than twice a year.
 The committee will be responsible for making recommendations to the Board on the appointment of auditors and the audit fee and for ensuring that the financial performance of the Company is properly monitored and reported.
 In addition, the Audit Committee will receive and review reports from management and the auditors relating to the interim report, the annual report and accounts and the internal control systems of the Company.

-The Nomination Committee, which will comprise Jon Wragg (chairman), Bill Murray and Nick Mustoe, will meet at such times and frequency as necessary.
+The Nomination Committee, which will comprise Jon Wragg (chairman) and Nick Mustoe, will meet at such times and frequency as necessary.
 The Nomination Committee will monitor the size and composition of the Board and the other Board committees and be responsible for identifying suitable candidates for Board membership.

 The Board of Sosandar Plc seeks to follow best practice in corporate governance as appropriate for a company of our size, nature and stage of development.
 As a public company listed on AIM, we are cognisant of the trust placed in the Board by institutional and retail investors, employees and other stakeholders.
 We recognise the importance of an effectively operating corporate governance framework.